openmainframeproject/artwork/examples/active.md

 ## Zowe Logos

-We have provided approved artwork for both the Zowe logo and icon.
-Please note that the Zowe icon should only be used in the context where an icon is appropriate ( such as within an application ).
-All other cases should use the project logo ( such as in project promotion or literature, presentations, or other content ).
+We provided community-approved artwork for both the Zowe logo and icon.
+Please note that the Zowe icon should only be used in the context where an icon is appropriate (such as within an application).
+All other cases should use the project logo (such as in Zowe promotion or article, presentations, blogs or other content ).
 Please email [info@openmainframeproject.org](mailto:info@openmainframeproject.org) if you have questions on usage.
+Click [here](https://www.openmainframeproject.org/communication-guidelines) for the brand guidelines.

 <table>
     <tr>